eriknl/eriknl.github.io/_posts/2019-03-16-Deathslider.md

 category: statistics
 tags: [software, web, statistics]
 ---

+_Sadly the population.io API has been out of order for quite some time and this experiment no longer works_

 This is a short introduction to a statistics experiment dubbed the ['Deathslider'](/static/deathslider/index.html).

 The Deathslider